Bobby Witt Jr. Player Props: Royals vs. Guardians

 Bobby Witt Jr. At The Plate

-- In 30 games this year (34.5%), Witt Jr. has picked up an RBI, and in nine of those games (10.3%) he had more than one.
-He has also driven home three or more of his team's runs in three contests.
+- Witt Jr. has had at least one RBI in 34.1% of his games this year (30 of 88), with two or more RBI nine times (10.2%).
+He has also accounted for three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.